Lynette Russell: Recognition

 Russell is also a Fellow of the Academy of Social Sciences in Australia, a member of the Australian Institute of Aboriginal and Torres Strait Islander Studies, the Royal Anthropological Institute of Great Britain and Ireland, a Fellow of the Royal Historical Society in London and a Member of Clare Hall, Cambridge University.
 In 2015 she was visiting fellow at All Souls College, Oxford.
 In 2018 she was elected Fellow of the Australian Academy of the Humanities.

 Russell was appointed a Member of the Order of Australia in the 2019 Australia Day Honours for "significant service to higher education, particularly Indigenous history, and to professional organisations".

 In October 2019, Russell was awarded an Australian Research Council Laureate Fellowship with her project, "Global Encounters and First Nations Peoples: 1000 Years of Australian History", funded with A$2.94 million over five years.
 She was also awarded the 2019 Kathleen Fitzpatrick fellowship, which "recognises one outstanding female Laureate Fellow in the Humanities, Arts and Social Sciences".
+She was elected an International Honorary Member of the American Academy of Arts and Sciences in 2023.